hynek/setup-cached-uv/README.md

 To work around this, *setup-cached-uv* allows you to add two types of suffixes as inputs to the cache name.
 This way you can have multiple caches per workflow that contain different sets of packages.

-Note that the operating system of the runner is automatically added to the cache name – meaning, without adding suffixes, the names of the cache are `uv-Linux`, `uv-macOS`, and `uv-Windows`.
+Note that the operating system of the runner is automatically added to the cache name – meaning, without adding suffixes, the names of the caches are `uv-Linux`, `uv-macOS`, and `uv-Windows`.

 ### `cache-suffix`